ScottLogic/quantifying-ai-productivity/README.md

 git checkout <start-here-dev|start-here-test>
 ```

-You should create your own branch to work on so that you can commit your code to the repository.
+You should create your own branch to work on, commit your code and push it to the repository on your branch.
+We may wish to analyse the code that the generative AI helped produce as part of the outcomes of this experiment.
 ```
 git checkout -b <new-branch-name>
 ```